UoB-COMSM0166/2025-group-28/game-inspiration.md

     E.g. The Binding of Isaac / Nuclear Throne etc.
     2) Concept of permadeath is interesting to explore, even in other game types as well as roguelikes – bit of a trump card that can instantly make a game way harder (and more fun?)
     3) Two-player within same session (e.g. sharing keyboard)
+   4) Dialogue/interaction with text to build story.
+   5)